Lint & Verify Usage

 3. Cyclomatic Slicing Threats: Detects while loops or large array comprehensions that don't invoke the yield keyword.
 It statically estimates if the operation will blow past the Deterministic Scheduler's cycle boundaries.

-ved verify
+Lexum verify

-When you run ved verify, it ensures:
+When you run Lexum verify, it ensures:

 1. Authority Satisfaction: If Domain A attempts to send a command message to Domain B, verify mathematically evaluates their Authority type structures.
 If A is inside a Workspace scope and B is inside a Root scope, the compilation halts.